 When I was young, you made me believe that my parents didn’t like me.
 When I was in school, you told me that I had no friends.
 And at work, you made me worried about what my colleagues and managers think of me.

-You created this separation between others and I, but you had no proof of what that other people are thinking about me.
+You created this separation between others and me, but you had no proof of what other people are thinking about me.
 Even if what you say is true, what other people think of me is really none of my business.
 I can’t control that.
 What matters is what I think of myself.

 P.S: Would you leave my family and friends alone too?
 Thank you.